 Clorox already had taken into account the effects of a potential devaluation in their earnings outlook for the fiscal year, Robb said.
 Clorox press officials declined to comment further.

 Automobile manufacturers such as Ford Motor Co.
-(F), which at the end of 2012 had $620 million in net monetary assets denominated in bolivars, stand to lose from any new price controls and from the existing currency controls.
+(F:US), which at the end of 2012 had $620 million in net monetary assets denominated in bolivars, stand to lose from any new price controls and from the existing currency controls.

 “Although results will benefit from new products recently launched or to be launched during the year, the competitive environment and currency risks across the region, especially in Venezuela, are expected to impact our profits adversely,” Bob Shanks, Ford’s chief financial officer, said on a Jan.
 29 conference call.